LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 The overall project goal is to emulate the retail game as closely as possible, so a massive custom solution to approximate "Classic" Dynamis is not on our roadmap.

 However, in 2017 Dynamis Divergence was released, a content level 149 version of the "Classic" Dynamis players wanted to experience again.

 If we were to support a custom Dynamis solution, it would be the implementation of Dynamis Divergence and a set of mods or switches that scale it down to level 75 era difficulty.

 Keep in mind that we haven't completed all content up to 2007, so a full implementation of content from 2017 with mods on top isn't coming any time soon.

 </p>
 </details>

 ## Can I change job X to play like job Y?

 No.

 <details>
 <summary>Read more</summary>
 <p>

-You can check in the #customization channel, but _many many_ things are enforced by the game client.
+There are _many many_ things are enforced by the game client.

 For instance; you can set your jobs to be 75NIN/75BLM but you won't be able to equip Lv75 BLM gear - this is enforced by the client.

 Bypassing these restrictions would need heavy client modification (which we don't support) or support scripts and changes in core.

 </p>
 </details>

 ## Why isn't Yell/Trust/Auction House etc. available in every zone?

 What's available to use per-zone is controlled with the `misc` flags column in `zone_settings.sql`.
 These flags correspond to the `ZONEMISC` enum in `zone.h`.
 A query to modify those flags can be found in [Useful SQL queries](https://github.com/LandSandBoat/server/wiki/Useful-SQL-queries#enable-zonemisc-features-everywhere).

 <details>